-The Office of Adult Abuse Prevention and Investigations (OAAPI) is responsible for coordinating and conducting abuse investigations and providing protective services statewide to reports of neglect and abuse of vulnerable adults including:
+The Office of Training, Investigations and Safety (OTIS) is responsible for coordinating and conducting abuse investigations and providing protective services statewide to reports of neglect and abuse of vulnerable adults including:

 - Adults over the age of 65

 - Adults with developmental disabilities

 - Children receiving residential treatment services